-Library databases and Google can't be searched the same way so take a few moments to come up with a search strategy before diving into a database,
+Library databases and Google can't be searched the same way so take a few moments to come up with a search strategy before diving into a database.

-Step 1: Think about the key concepts of your topic and search those instead of entire phrases or sentences.
+Step 1: Think about the key concepts of your topic and search those instead of an entire phrases or sentences.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.